Mikeymanoguerra/map-via-ISS/README.md

 This app cobbles together several public API's to display The International Space Station's Current Location, and also serves a LandSat 8 image of this location, if the ISS is over land.

-The app is built with jQuery contains a jQuery global state, and is deployed with webpack.
+The app is built with jQuery, contains a jQuery global state, and is deployed with webpack.

 There is a secret form when the .png of the Landsat 8 is clicked.